rdbrschf/Drch-Electron/README.md

 # Junau-Player

+:warning: **This branch is functionally broken.
+The general idea is sound, but disabling web security features of the integrated chromium engine doesn't seem to be possible.
+Do not use this.**

 DEMO: https://junauplayer.github.io

 Dies ist eine abgespeckte, statisch lauffähige Open-Source-Version des Junau-Skripts (https://drch.cf), welches ursprünglich auf dem [WeinerRinkler-Skript](https://github.com/WeinerRinkler/WeinerRinkler.github.io) basiert.